eagle-io/docs/source/api/resources/nodes.rst

                                                     options.

     **columnIndex**     0                           *Optional - Default is 0*.
-                                                    Index of column in data to be associated with this node.
+                                                    Index of column in data to be associated with this parameter.
+Will use index specified in JTS Doc header if available or default to 0.
-                                                    Headers will be used where available, however column index can be overwritten if required.
     =================   ========================    ======================================================================

 Request